Gloria – A Pigtale at the Royal Opera House

 Musically aided by a superb big band, this “cabaret opera” mixes a variety of musical styles, from jazz and blues to Bavarian oompah, Mahler and Wagner.
 Some of the music reflects the dark social themes Gruber sets out to address, edging sometimes on the slightly psychopathic; as Wake-Walker says: “When someone’s smiling at you saying ‘yeah mate, that’s great’ but they’re actually about to punch you in the face…”

 Strangely enjoyable and raising consistent laughs, the whole aesthetic of Gloria has a cabaret feel about it without scrimping on the operatic qualities.
 The overall outcome is a blend of the two genres, making it more accessible than the original convention would usually hold.
 Is it a great opera?
 Was Picasso a great artist?
 That answer would depend on what you consider great art.

-Gloria – A Pigtale is at the Royal Opera House until 19th July 2014 before touring, for further information or to book visit here.
+Gloria – A Pigtale is at the Royal Opera House until 19th July 2014 before touring.
+For further information or to book visit the company’s website here.